Reviews

 A lot of games have drawn inspiration from the works of From Software, with varying degrees of success.
 While many developers look to emulate that high degree of challenge that comes from the likes of Dark Souls, Bloodborne, and Sekiro, they often miss the fact that it's From's thoughtful, tight gameplay and deliberate encounter design that makes these games fun, not just a punishing difficulty.
 Thymesia, a 3D action game that draws heavy influence from some specific From titles, manages to stri

-Rollerdrome Review: Skate Or Die
+Rollerdrome Review - Skate Or Die

 When I was losing hours to Roll7's latest side-scrolling skateboard platformer, OlliOlli World, I never said to myself, "I wonder what this would be like if my skater had a gun."
 Roll7 obviously did, though, and the result is Rollerdrome.
 Though it makes departures from the skating games that Roll7 is known for, Rollerdrome nails what's most important about them: it's an easy game to play that makes you feel awesome while you're playing it.